beansai/beans-tutorials/what-if/assignee-location-and-staleness/README.md

 ## Include Unknown and Staleness Position Assignees Example
 This time, we are not only setting `allow_unknown_assignee_location` to true

-but also give `assignee_position_freshness_minutes` a very large number to include the "staleness" assignee.
+but also giving `assignee_position_freshness_minutes` a very large number to include the route associated with assignee which's location is staleness.

 **Request**
 ```json